Using Full Hot Copy

 Running full hot copy on a single host into a backup set.
-This command will create the /tmp/hotcopy/2017-12-18 backup set directory.
+This command will create a new backup set directory:

-Running a coordinated full hot copy on multiple hosts into backup sets is similar.
-Note that while the SMs on which to perform hot copy are specified in the plan, the
+Running a coordinated full hot copy on multiple hosts into backup sets is similar, except that

-f each host has the same directory structure for storing backup sets, then defaultBackupSetDir can be used to simplify the plan syntax.
+If each host has the same directory structure for storing backup sets, and you really wish to backup all SMs at once (not recommended), then

-Specify the directory to copy the restored archive to with the
+Specify the directory to copy the restored archive into using the

 --restore-dir must not exist or must be empty.

-Restore from the backup set created in the previous example to archive directory /tmp/restore.
+Example: Restore from the backup set created in the previous example to archive directory